alexandercerutti/passkit-generator/API.md

 * In case of troubleshooting, you can refer to the [Self-help](https://github.com/alexandercerutti/passkit-generator/wiki/Self-help) guide in Wiki or open an issue.

+* Keep this as always valid for the reference:

 ```javascript
 const { createPass } = require("passkit-generator");
 ```